khalifenizar/writing/khalifenizar.com/bio.md

 About Nizar
 ===========

 I'm Nizar and I'm a Web developer.
 I write code for the browser, server and command-line.
 So far I've done this (competently at least) in `JavaScript` / `node.js`, `PHP` and `Python`.
 I've been doing it for `AMOUNT` years now.
-I've also written a little `Objective-C` for iOS apps, but I'm pretty rusty.

 I like working as part of a team of people I get along with.
 To me teamwork is fundamentally a dialogue and, as a team member, I care about how myself and others communicate.
 I try to be polite, funny and, above all, empathetic.
 When I get really frustrated I curse in Spanish.